 "Array of Habitats and Geography - the availability of habitats for rare plants on the site are seemingly such that potential habitat for several candidate species ... is absent.
 The Mono milkvetch (Astragalus monoensis) is known to occur about one mile to the north of the Casa Diablo area, but we did not observe this species on the study.
 At the time of our survey.
-A. Monoensis plants, although domant, which evident and easily recognized (as observed at nearby populations) is floating out we would have detected any populations on the site.
-The half at for this plant of rice pumice soils with moderate to low sagebrush cover, occurs on the northern portion of the site, but A. monoensis is apparently absent there."
+A. Monoensis plants, although dermant, where evident and easily recognized (as observed at nearby paper tions) is dicating that we would have detacted any populations on the site.
+The habitat for this plant of the pumice soils with moderate to low sagebrush cover, occurs on the northern portion of the site, but A. monoensis is apparently absent there."

-"Others of the species (which could occur in the area) are typical of hot springs or alkaline meadow areas in the Eastern Sierra.
+"Others of the species .... (which could occur in the area) are typical of hot springs or alkaline meadow areas in the Eastern Sierra.
 Occurrence of these species on the Casa Diablo Hot Springs site was not documented in this survey, nor have there been historical reports of these taxa from the site."